gvwilson/fiction/iffy/index.md

 her lips moving as she practiced what she was going to say.

 Metal clanged on metal as she reached the ship.
-"Affin... shaddin... dammit!"
+"Affin'… shaddin'… dammit!"
 Uncle Jack swore, a wrench in one hand and a screw cuff in the other.
 Iffy's heart sank.
-He was trying to fix the backstay cable she had mended a few days ago.
+He was trying to mend the backstay cable she had patched up a few days ago.
-It was a fiddly job at the best of times, and if he had a hangover...
+It was a fiddly job at the best of times, and if he had a hangover…

 The scowl on his face turned stormy as he caught sight of her.
-"Where the hole you been, girl?" he demanded, waving the wrench at her.
+"Where th' hole you been, girl?" he demanded, waving the wrench at her.
 "There's work needs done!
 An don't give me any excuses!" he continued as Iffy opened her mouth.
-"You get this mended an earn your keep or so help me!"
+"You get this mended an' earn your keep or so help me!"

-"But---"
+"But—"

 "Now!"
 Heads turned on nearby ships as Uncle Jack's bellow echoed across the water.